BaileyThorpTecht/L6SD_Python/README.md

 ---- Week 4:
-3 .py files
+4 .py files
-(...so far)

 Creating various searching algorithms
-Using pytest to test the sorting algos with the 5 different list types (ongoing...)
-Researching 'Design Patterns' and using them in some scenarios
+Using pytest to test the sorting algos with the 5 different list types Researching 'Design Patterns' and using them in some scenarios